-Taking the steps to soundproof a window can reward you with more restful nights, reduced stress and improved cognitive performance.
+Taking these simple steps to soundproofing a window can reward you with more restful nights, reduced stress and improved cognitive performance.
 Let’s take a look at the two components of soundproofing your home:

 Sound Reduction — Stops noise from entering through windows in your home in the first place.